Sponsored post - log in to remove this ad.

 Zu came out with the Druid Mk.
 V, and just recently the Mk.
 VI, for the low low price of $10,000.
 They still show the Mk.
 V on their website, starting at $6750.
 They also sell upgrades for the Mk, IV to bring them up to new standards.
 Read about them at http://www.zuaudio.com/upgrades.
 Two levels, $2650 for both.
 Get current performance at a bargain price.
 Or just enjoy them as they are, as I have.

 Other than that cosmetic blemish, they are in great shape.
 If only you ignored the half inch x half inch chunk missing, they'd be a 9 on the grading scale.
 The rest of finish looks great.
 It's a very cool custom paint job from the early days of Zu.
-It's a sparkly red automotive paint.
+It's a sparkly red automotive paint (PPG Ruby Slippers, now discontinued.)
 As you can see from the pictures, they are a dark burgundy in indirect light, but brighter when light shines on it, or just up close.
 They are tough to photograph, since the surface is so shiny.

 As far as patching the corner, it's more than a paint chip, there's wood missing too.
 The corner could probably be made whole with some sort of putty or bondo or something then painted.
-I researched enough to find out that the original paint has been discontinued by the manufacturer, so a perfect repair is not possible.
-As a temporary measure, I put a piece of black electrical tape covering it, and it's not noticeable from my listening seat.
+Since the original paint has been discontinued, a perfect repair is not possible.
 If I were to keep them, I would put some close-but-unfortunately-not-identical paint on it.
 I decided not to repair them, to leave it to you, the next owner, to do with as you wish.
 If you would like me to sand and paint the spot, I can do so on request.

 Plus shipping, plus Paypal at 2%.